Tech. Note 3: Compare/Merge LARGE files/folders

 But, if you need to see all of the file in the compare view -or- there are very

 LARGE differences in the files --- you will need

 to give Guiffy more memory to work with.

-Edit the guiffy.lax file to increase the maximum heap size.
+Edit the guiffy.lax file located in Guiffy's install folder to increase the maximum heap size.

 Edit guiffy.lax, change the heap.size.max line (usually about line #68).

 It will look like this: